-Kangaroos, particularly the Eastern Grey Kangaroo, are one of Australia's most recognisable and well known native animals.
-They form an integral part of our natural ecosystems, playing an important role in promoting regeneration of native plants and reducing the fuel load in forests and grasslands.
+Kangaroos are some of Australia's most recognisable and well known native animals.
+They form an integral part of our natural ecosystems, playing an important role in promoting the regeneration of native plants.

 Management of kangaroos

 Kangaroos, like all native wildlife, are protected in Victoria under the Wildlife Act 1975.
 While kangaroos are a protected species in Victoria, there are situations where kangaroos can cause damage which can negatively affect Victorian farmers, regional communities and biodiversity.

 Areas with large kangaroo populations can experience issues such as: